Gejix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5: chmod u+x - Grant execute permission to a determined user

 6: chmod - can also be used to grant multiple permission

+7: Adds execution permission to the owner, the group owner and the other users